RasmusMai/PipeELK/README.md

 # Setting up

 # Overview

+This is a pure-Ansible realization of the given exercise.
+It is not intended to be used in production, but rather as a proof of concept.

 The services are currently deployed on bare VMs as DigitalOcean droplets.
 Initially, I debated the utility of Docker, but concluded that each ElasticSearch instance required its own VM host, rendering Docker unnecessary.

 Due to time constraints, I could not secure the internal workings of the system in its current phase.
 Although I have used ElasticSearch and Kibana as an end-user, this was my first attempt at setting the stack up.